Gabby-Moon/centroid-finder/priorityImprovements.md

 Writing documentation (required)
 - Adding documentation for server and program
-- Making a proper README file for the server and file
+- Making a proper README file for the server and file (Gabby)

 Improving performance (optional)
 - find a way to minify node.js?